Physical Recovery After Stroke

 One study found that slacklining may help youth soccer players improve agility and another showed that paralympic skiers reported better balance after slackline training.

-After reading the case reports related to slacklining after stroke and TBI, I excitedly went to Amazon and ordered a beginner’s slackline set.
+After reading the case reports on slacklining after stroke and TBI, I excitedly went to Amazon and ordered a beginner’s slackline set.

-Once I tried the slackline, I was surprised at how quickly I noticed a difference.
+Once I tried the slackline, I was surprised at how quickly I noticed physical improvements.

-Even though my early practice sessions — about 10 months after stroke — were just experimenting with various ways just to stand on the line without falling, I felt much more fluid and athletic from the hips down when walking.
+Even though my early practice sessions — about 10 months after stroke — were just experimenting with various ways to simply stand on the line without falling, once I finished a session, I felt much more fluid and athletic from the hips down when walking.

-This was a welcome change considering my left side often felt like the rusty Tin Man due to the stroke.
+This was a welcome change, considering my left side often made me feel like the rusty Tin Man due to the stroke.

 slackline